SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

     relative to certain platforms and operating system versions.

     The ``available`` attribute always appears
-    with a list of two or more comma-separated attribute arguments.
+    with a list of one or more comma-separated attribute arguments.
     These arguments begin with one of the following platform names:

     * ``iOS``